mabuchilab/Instrumental/docs/overview.rst

 --------
 The ``plotting`` module provides or aims to provide

-* Unit-aware plotting functions
+* Unit-aware plotting functions as a drop-in replacement for pyplot
 * Easy slider-plots
-* Curated 'nice' default settings/colors/etc for both data analysis and publication/figures

 -------------------------------------------------------------------------------